-The Hayward Aviation team has extensive experience in arranging aircraft hull insurance of up to EUR 3 million and liability insurance of up to EUR 25 million.
-We also have the expertise to arrange insurances for aircraft valued higher or those requiring higher liability limits.
+The Hayward Aviation team has extensive experience in arranging aircraft hull insurance for vintage aircraft including higher valued aircraft or those which require the highest liability limits.

 Insurances to consider